kimtonyhyun/aux_analysis/docs/load_data.md

 ```
 >> save_movie_to_hdf5(M,'ctx.hdf5');
 ```
 where `'ctx.hdf5'` is the output file name.
-After the HDF5 file is created the original TIFF file can be deleted (though I like to store at least one copy _somewhere_).
+After the HDF5 file is created the original TIFF file can be deleted (though I like to store at least one copy _somewhere_ for archival purposes).